bagetter/BaGetter/docs/docs/helm/testing.md

 - Mirror authentication with headers and secrets
 - Multiple API keys and feed credentials

 Run these checks in CI alongside `helm lint` to catch template regressions early.
+Follow up with [`helm diff upgrade`](https://github.com/databus23/helm-diff) for production changes.